European Commission logo

 • Percentage of evaporation in urban/rural/highway streets (for the evaporative part of the emissions only)

-• Minimum and maximum monthly average temperature (for the evaporative part of the emissions only)
+• Environmental conditions (minimum and maximum monthly average temperature (for the cold part of the emissions only), humidity (for the impact of the A/C use), Reid vapor pressure)

-Parametrisations: The model contains a dataset of emission factors (grams of pollutants per kilometre and energy consumption per kilometre) derived from measurements. for urban/rural/highway operations.
+Parametrizations: The model contains a dataset of emission factors (grams of pollutants per kilometer and energy consumption per kilometer) derived from measurements for urban/rural/highway operations.
 Depending on the input vehicle speed, the model calculates the appropriate emission or energy consumption factor.
-Using the vehicle population, mileage and share of kilometres driven in each road type the model calculates the total emissions and energy consumption.
-If more detailed information is available the user can provide his own emission factors to be used for the calculation of emissions.
+Using the vehicle population, mileage and share of kilometers driven in each road type, the model calculates the total emissions and energy consumption.
+If more detailed information is available, the user can provide his own emission factors to be used for the calculation of emissions.

-The model also contains parametrisations for simulating additional CO2 emissions due to:
+The model also contains parametrization for simulating additional CO2 emissions due to:

 • using the air condition

-• lube oil consumption using different SCR rates (an abaitment technology for NOx)
+• lube oil consumption using different SCR rates (an abatement technology for NOx)

 or improve emission calculation for NOx, CO and VOC by taking into account the vehicle age.

-CO2 emission calculation can be further improved by providing information on the type approval CO2 for passenger cars.
+CO2 emission calculation can be further improved by providing information on real-world CO2 data for passenger cars.

 If statistics on the energy/fuel consumption (sales) are provided as input to the model, the emissions are rescaled and adjusted to reach consistency.